sap-tutorials/How-Tos/tutorials/2017/03/hxe-install-git/hxe-install-git.md

 1. If you are inside a firewall, you may need to configure HANA, express edition virtual machine proxies to be able to reach the internet.
 If you are not inside a firewall or you have already set up proxies on your virtual machine, skip ahead to `Setting Up Repositories`.

-2. Open up the SuSE configuration tool yast.
-Yast must be run as the root user.
+2. Open up the SuSE configuration tool `yast`. `yast` must be run as the root user.

     `sudo yast`